Stakeholder mapping

 A stakeholder in this category:

-- will have a low level of interest in the topic area or project, or a low level of responsibility within the topic area
+• will have a high level of interest or motivation, or a high level of responsibility in their area

-- may have mutual contacts whose agreement is vital to the project
+• may have mutual contacts whose agreement is vital to your work or a specific project

-- may be affected by the outcome of the project
+• may be affected by the outcome of organisational decisions or a project

-- may be able to influence the reputation or reception of the project
+• may be able to influence the reputation or reception of your organisation’s work or a specific project

 Keep satisfied